-Apart from customer relationship and order book intangibles, Cash and short-term deposits and credit facility, which has been finalised, the initial accounting for the acquisition of Pivot is still provisional at the date of finalisation of these Interim Condensed Consolidated Financial Statements based on Management's best estimates.
+Apart from customer relationship and order book intangibles, Cash and short-term deposits and credit facility, which has been finalised, the initial accounting for the acquisition of Pivot is still provisional at the date of finalisation of this summary financial information included within this announcement based on Management's best estimates.
 The accounting in these areas remains provisional as certain areas, including working capital balances impacted by a disputed balance with a supplier, are still in the course of resolution.

-Apart from the Customer relationship intangible and Cash and short-term deposits which has been finalised, the initial accounting for the acquisition of Computacenter NS is still provisional at the date of finalisation of these Interim Condensed Consolidated Financial Statements based on Management's best estimates.
+Apart from the Customer relationship intangible and Cash and short-term deposits which has been finalised, the initial accounting for the acquisition of Computacenter NS is still provisional at the date of finalisation of this summary financial information included within this announcement based on Management's best estimates.
 The accounting in these areas remains provisional as certain areas, including working capital balances impacted by ongoing negotiations, are still in the course of resolution.